usalma1990/Cellphone-Price-Prediction/README.md

 Modelling

-Random Forest Algorithm gives and accuracy of 86.83%
+Random Forest Algorithm gives an accuracy of 86.83%

 Hyperparameter tuning